shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 We now need to know more about the configuration process, as this is a major part of running Shadow experiments.

 ### file transfer, round 2

+The network, node, and application configuration is specified in the `shadow.config.xml` file; the client behavior models (traffic generator configurations) are specified in the `tgen.*.graphml.xml` files.

 Shadow requires **XML input files** to configure an experiment.
 These files are used to describe the structure of the network topology, the network hosts that should be started, and application configuration options for each host.
 Although static configurations were used for the above examples, customizable examples are also included.